Island hopping on the Aeolian Islands

 This handy interactive map shows the 7 Aeolian Islands and the different locations in this article.
 You can also click on the icons to see the pictures, and zoom in for more details of each island.

-What is your favourite Aeolian island and why?
-Let me know in the comment box at the bottom of this page.
-Your input can also be valuable for other readers.
-Thank you for sharing. 💚
+@ What is your favourite Aeolian Island and why?
+Let me know in the comment section below.
+I’d love to hear from you!
+Your questions, comments and suggestions are also helpful for other readers and travellers.
+Thank you for sharing.

 The volcano of Vulcano is easier to pronounce than that other infamous one😉